A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Introduction

 \subsection{Airy$_\beta$ line ensemble}

 From the success of ALE, the next question is to construct a time dependent evolution for Tracy-Widom$_\beta$ (and more generally Airy$_\beta$ point process) for any $\beta>0$.
 Following \cite{GXZ} where this is formally introduced, we call it the Airy$_\beta$ line ensemble (ALE$_\beta$).
-There are several problems in this program: \begin{itemize} \item \textit{Construction} What should it be?
-How to construct it? \item \textit{Description} What are its properties?
-Ideally, can some precise information be given? \item \textit{Universality} Why is ALE$_\beta$ natural and interesting?
-Can it be shown to be the universal scaling limit of many natural random processes, as the $\beta=2$ case? \end{itemize} Towards these questions, there have been many results focusing on different aspects of ALE$_\beta$ (some tracing back to the studies of Airy$_\beta$ point process, or for special $\beta$): infinite-dimensional SDE \cite{landon2020edge,osada2013interacting,osada2020infinite,katori2009zeros}, correlation function \cite{MR1969205,MR1682248,MR2018275,SIDP}, and Laplace transform \cite{MR1727234,MR1802530,okounkov2002generating,MR3403994,jeong2016limit,GXZ}.
+There are several problems in this program: \begin{itemize} \item \textit{Construction.} What should it be?
+How to construct it? \item \textit{Description.} What are its properties?
+Ideally, can some precise information be given? \item \textit{Universality.} Why is ALE$_\beta$ natural and interesting?
+Can it be shown to be the universal scaling limit of many natural random processes, as the $\beta=2$ case? \end{itemize} Towards these questions, there have been many results focusing on different aspects of ALE$_\beta$ (some tracing back to the studies of Airy$_\beta$ point process, or for special $\beta$): infinite-dimensional SDE \cite{landon2020edge,osada2013interacting,osada2020infinite,kawamoto2022infinite,osada2013interactingII,osada2024infinite}, correlation function \cite{MR1969205,MR1682248,MR2018275,SIDP,katori2009zeros,osada2016strong}, Laplace transform \cite{MR1727234,MR1802530,okounkov2002generating,MR3403994,jeong2016limit,GXZ}, and tridiagonal matrices \cite{edelman2024limit,ViragICM}.
 In this paper, we provide a different perspective using Stieltjes transform, tailored to the universality problem.
-Moreover, we view results presented here and in the concurrent paper \cite{GXZ} (by Gorin, Xu, and the second-named author, to be discussed shortly) complement to each other.

 We now give a more detailed account on the state of the art, and further motivate our results.